Brigitte Senut: Life and work

 Senut is a naturalist and geologist by training and began studying human paleontology and paleoprimatology at a young age.
 She earned her master's degree in geology at the Pierre-et-Marie-Curie University of Paris in 1975, and specialized in vertebrate and human paleontology, obtaining a doctorate (DEA) in 1976 and defended her doctoral dissertation in 1978.
 She was interested in the function-phylogeny link in her thesis entitled Contribution à l'étude de l'humérus et de ses articulations chez les Hominidés du Plio-Pléistocène (Contribution to the study of the humerus and its joints in Plio-Pleistocene Hominids).

 In 1987, Senut obtained her post doctoral habilitation degree to direct research at the National Museum of Natural History, France, under the direction of anthropologist Yves Coppens, with her thesis entitled Le coude des primates hominoïdes: aspects morphologiques, fonctionnels, taxonomiques et évolutifs (The elbow of hominoid primates: morphological, functional, taxonomic and evolutionary aspects).
+Senut participated in research on Lucy with the French contingent studying it.
+Additionally, her research related to the fossils from the African Great Lakes and Ethiopia has allowed her to push back the date of hominid presence in this subregion.
+She collaborated with Christine Tardieu on these research projects.

 Senut has been a professor in the Department of Earth History at the National Museum of Natural History, France, since 1986.

 Excavations

 Senut has initiated and led several international cooperation projects in Africa, including sites in Uganda, Kenya, Namibia, South Africa, Angola and Botswana.
-She joined forces with the British researcher Martin Pickford, who became her life partner and with whom she has made several major discoveries.
+She joined forces with the British researcher Martin Pickford, with whom she has made several major discoveries.
 She participated in many discoveries of fossil great apes in Africa: Otavipithecus in Namibia (12 to 13 million years ago (Mya)), Ugandapithecus and Kogolepithecus in Uganda (20 Mya), the oldest great ape found in South Africa (18 Mya), and in 2011 an exceptionally well preserved skull of Proconsul major.

 In 2000, Senut, Pickford and their team discovered in Kenya 12 fossil fragments of a new species of Hominina, which they named in 2001 Orrorin tugenensis.
 The fossils were found in three Kenyan localities in the Tugen Hills (Baringo district), in the Lukeino formation.
 They are dated to about 5.9 Mya and thus represent the second oldest hominina known to date, after Sahelanthropus tchadensis.

 She also helped establish a local community museum at Kipsaraman, Kenya.